Maps and notes download

 Trail maps for digital or print use

-Te Araroa maps and GPS data are now available for download and use for the 2022-23 season.
+Te Araroa maps are now available for download and use for the 2023-24 season.

-Corrections and small changes are carried out periodically during the walking season.
-View any map or data corrections in this changelog.
+Seasonal route and small changes are carried out periodically during the walking season.
+View any route updates or in-season corrections in this changelog [UPDATED 22 November 2023].
 Check the update dates of any files to ensure you have the latest information.

 Digital